The Tech I Use

 • Email Client

-Just like on desktop, I use Tuta on mobile, I also use K9 Mail for non-tuta mails.
+Just like on desktop, I use Proton Mail on mobile, I also use K9 Mail for non-proton mails.

 • App store